pohmelie/tinyantigate/README.md

 tiny-antigate
 =============

-Tinest (as I can imagine) angigate api wrapper
+Tinest (as I can imagine) antigate api wrapper

 ## Reasons
 * [Antigate](https://github.com/gotlium/antigate) wrapper uses [grablib](http://grablib.org/), so it comes with a bit more dependences (like pycurl, lxml, etc.).